ARTICLE BY LANA

 A regular LED light, with moderate use, will last up to 10 years, or even longer.
 It will only benefit you to make a switch to light-emitting diodes and ditch the traditional lighting.

 Need more convincing?
 Below are five major advantages of LED lighting that will have you switching out your old light bulbs in no time.

 LED lights - a long-lasting illumination method

-One of the biggest advantages LED lighting has over conventional lighting options is an extended lifespan.
+One of the biggest advantages LED lighting has over conventional lighting options is its extended lifespan.
 LEDs last longer compared to traditional light bulbs such as halogen, incandescent, and fluorescent.

 So, LEDs continue to illuminate well beyond their given lifespan.
 When you take into account that the extended lifespan of high-quality LEDs is one of their regular features, it becomes clear that this green investment certainly pays off in the long run.

 An efficient way of ensuring energy savings

-Replacing old bulbs for LEDs has many asking themselves whether this green investment is worth it.
+Replacing old incandescent bulbs with LEDs has many asking themselves whether this green investment is worth it.
 While it does take a little time to see the return, investing in LED bulbs certainly makes more financial sense than other illumination methods.

-Given how the costs of LED bulbs have seen reductions of 85% in the previous years, it becomes clear that the lifetime costs certainly outweigh the upfront costs.
+Given how the costs of LED bulbs have seen reductions of 85% in recent years, it becomes clear that the lifetime costs certainly outweigh the upfront costs.
 Making the switch to LED lights is one of the most efficient ways to ensure long-term energy savings while also helping the environment.